Betti Spectral Gluing: Introduction

 Following these developments, to find a spectral category that fits into a TFT, and is rich enough for a topological Geometric Langlands correspondence, we propose~\cite{Betti} the category $\QC_\cN^!(\Loc_G(S))$ of ind-coherent sheaves with nilpotent singular support on the moduli of $G$-local systems on $S$, or more concretely, the small category $\DCoh_\cN(\Loc_G(S))$ formed by its compact objects.
-A substantial challenge is that coherent sheaves are much more complicated than perfect complexes: most notably, compatibilities between algebraic and geometric constructions for perfect complexes on derived stacks as appear in~\cite{BFN} fail for coherent sheaves.
+A substantial challenge is that coherent sheaves are much more complicated than perfect complexes: notably, the functor $\Perf$ takes fiber products to tensor products~\cite{BFN} in reasonable situations, but this typically fails for $\DCoh$.
 To address this, in the papers~\cite{coherent, spectral}, we developed new techniques to work with coherent sheaves, including descent with prescribed singular support.
 The main result of this paper, confirming the spectral category $\DCoh_\cN(\Loc_G(S))$ enjoys the gluing of a TFT, is an application of these techniques.

 It is an interesting problem to construct a fully extended $(3+1)$-dimensional TFT that assigns $\DCoh_\cN(\Loc_G(S))$ to a surface $S$.
 Results of~\cite{coherent, spectral}, as extended by the main result of this paper, highlight that such a TFT could assign the 2-category of small $\cH_G$-module categories to the circle $S^1$.
+In particular Corollary~\ref{gluing ramification} supports the role of $\cH_G$-modules as ramification conditions for the Betti theory.
 Finding a suitable 3-category to assign to the point is the subject of ongoing work.